CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/09_AnalyzingData02.md

 ### Analyzing Data 04: Schools, Libraries and Density Mapping
 #### Premise

-In Part Three of this exercise we analyzed which areas of New York have the greatest access to libraries, now we are interested in answering a slightly different question: which areas have the highest concentration of libraries?
-Which have the highest concentration of schools?
+In this exercise we are interested in answering two questions: which areas of New York City have the highest concentration of libraries?
+And which areas have the highest concentration of schools?

 We will create a density map to do this – this is a very common type of map that is often used to construct persuasive arguments but it can also be incredibly misleading.